 (b) the UE can request from UPF to apply the same distribution for the DL traffic, and the UPF can take the UE's request into account when deciding the DL transmission traffic distribution.
 The UE requests from UPF to apply the same distribution for the DL traffic by using the PMF protocol, if available, or another mechanism, if the PMF protocol is not available.
 This other mechanism will be determined during the normative phase of the work.

+We need to define a UE-assistance indication (UAI) in addition to the “autonomous indication” in Task 1.2.
+Differences between UAI and “autonomous indication”:

+a) The “autonomous indication” is applicable to Load-Balancing only, although the UAI may be applicable to more steering modes; and

+b) The UAI requires the UE to send its decisions to UPF.
+So, it can enable symmetric DL/UL traffic distribution, whereas the “autonomous indication” may create asymmetric DL/UL traffic distribution.

+The “autonomous indication” and the UAI cannot be used in the same PCC rule.

 Open Issue 1: Clarify bullet (a) above.
+It can be read to mean that (a) the UE can select the steering mode, or that (b) the network selects the steering mode and the UE selects the steering mode information only (e.g. split percentages, active-standby access, high-priority access).
+We can adopt the meaning of bullet (b).

-It can be read to that For which steering modes is the UE-assistance indication applicable?
+Open Issue 2: For which steering modes is the UE-assistance indication applicable?
+Not applicable to Smallest Delay but probably can be applied to all other steering mode.
+FFS.

-How can the UE request from UPF to apply the same distribution for the DL traffic?
+Open Issue 3: How can the UE request from UPF to apply the same distribution for the DL traffic?
+A new PMF message?
+When the PMF protocol is not available?
+FFS

 Volunteers: